Deployment & CI for Infrastructure

 Use the refresh-prefect-image workflow when you need to rebuild the base Prefect image.
 The workflow will:

-1. Build docker/prefect-base-ecs/Dockerfile FROM the official Prefect 3 image.
+1. Build infra/platform/docker/prefect-base-ecs/Dockerfile FROM the official Prefect 3 image.

 2. Install prefect-aws[ecs] so ECS workers can run prefect worker start --type ecs.